Go Back

 While including a thermometer with your daily tea drinking may not be part of your current routine, Islami said their results show that consuming beverages hotter than 140 degrees Fahrenheit (60 degrees Celsius) seems to be associated with a higher cancer risk.

-Compared to those who drank less than 700 milliliters (about 23 ounces or two regular size mugs), individuals from the study that consumed over 700 milliliters of higher-temperature tea warmer than 140 degrees had "an about 90% increase in ESCC risk," the study's abstract reads.
+Compared to those who drank less than 700 milliliters (about 23 ounces or two regular size mugs), individuals from the study who consumed over 700 milliliters of higher-temperature tea warmer than 140 degrees had "an about 90% increase in ESCC risk," the study's abstract reads.

 That's right, a 90% increase in esophageal cancer risk.